-How to create the perfect résumé in 2023?
+How to create the perfect résumé?

 When applying for a job, it might be tempting to use a standard résumé template you have found online or even ask ChatGPT to write it for you.
 All it takes is a few seconds… and voilà!
 But let’s be honest: a generic résumé probably won’t be enough to beat thousands of other applicants and land the job you have been eyeing for months.
 Here are a few easy steps to write the perfect, personalised résumé that will impress recruiters in 2023.